Kerkko Koskinen

 Kerkko Klemetti Koskinen (born 7 January 1973) is a Finnish musician.
-Koskinen was the founding member and lead figure of the retired band Ultra Bra.
+Koskinen was the founding member and lead figure of the band Ultra Bra.
 He composed nearly all of Ultra Bra's songs and was the band's pianist.
 His most well-known solo songs are "Rakkaus viiltää" ("Love Cuts") and "Sateentekijä" ("Rainmaker").

 Koskinen has worked as a talent scout for BMG and composed music for the Finnish films Upswing and Young Gods.
 He also composed songs for Vuokko Hovatta's solo album Lempieläimiä, one of which was a Eurovision Song Contest candidate called "Virginia".
 Furthermore, Koskinen wrote the song "Uuden ajan kynnyksellä" ("At the Threshold of a New Time") in memory of the murder of reporter Anna Politkovskaya.

 Kerkko Koskinen Kollektiivi

 In 2012, Koskinen formed Kerkko Koskinen Kollektiivi, a supergroup made up of Kerkko Koskinen on piano with a number of well-known vocalists, namely Manna (real name Mariam Jäntti), Vuokko Hovatta, Maija Vilkkumaa and Paula Vesala.
 The group released a debut successful album Kerkko Koskinen Kollektiivi that topped the Finnish Albums Chart.
 Vesala soon left afterwards.
-The follow up album by the group is titled 2 and was released in 2014.
+The follow-up album by the group is titled 2 and was released in 2014.